snehakale/CSS3-Properties/README.md

 ## Project Title
 **CSS3 Properties**

-This project shows a simple web page containing examples of few propertes of CSS3.
+This project contains a simple web page displaying examples of few properties of CSS3.

 ## Pre-Requisite and Installation
 1. Download / Clone the given Github Project.